 With Detox & Treatment

-Casa Palmera is a detox and addiction treatment facility located at 14750 El Camino Real in the 92014 zip code of Del Mar, CA. As a detox center, it offers meth detox, benzodiazepines detox and cocaine detox.
-The treatment program at Casa Palmera includes general outpatient treatment, outpatient day treatment and outpatient methadone/suboxone treatment.
-Casa Palmera offers treatment to pregnant/postpartum women, young adults and sexual abuse victims.
+Casa Palmera is a detox and addiction treatment facility located at 14750 El Camino Real in the 92014 zip code of Del Mar, CA. As a detox center, it offers cocaine detox, opioid detox and alcohol detox.
+The treatment program at Casa Palmera includes intensive outpatient treatment, long term inpatient treatment and residential treatment.
+Casa Palmera offers treatment to people with trauma, young adults and people with dual diagnosis treatment.
 It accepts men and women into their treatment and detox program.

 Address: 14750 El Camino Real, Del Mar, CA 92014